 The Bottom Line

 Robinhood is amazingly cost-effective for those who want to trade popular stocks and ETFs.
 There aren’t a lot of bells and whistles on the mobile-only platform and it lacks access to penny stocks or options, but the big savings that can add up for active investors more than offset those commissions.
-If you are more of an old-school investor looking for a cost-effective way to trade funds without sacrificing research tools, educational resources, or access to alternative investments if you need them, then Charles Schwab has you covered with a big list of commission-free ETFs.
+If you are more of an old-school investor looking for a cost-effective way to trade funds without sacrificing research tools, educational resources, or access to alternative investments if you need them, then Charles Schwab has you covered with a big list of commission-free ETFs, options and stocks.